 The challenge is that any uptick in activity risks an increase in GHG emissions, even though vastly less than it would have done 10 – 20 years ago.
 It will take an extreme effort from all parties to meet short-term sustainability goals whilst striving towards a net-zero, more resilient infrastructure from 2030 onwards.
 Atlantic Pumps are fully committed to supporting this goal, working with Ecovadis to drive down embodied emissions in pumps and associated systems.

-Working closely with all stakeholders and looking at every facet of water management will be necessary to chase down net-zero.
+Working closely with all stakeholders, and looking at every facet of water management will be necessary to chase down our net-zero goal.
 Off-setting is a powerful enabler and brings special opportunities to the water industry.
 Carbon-offsetting that rewards landowners within the local water catchment zone can be a double win, as environmental enhancements on land reduces the pressure on local treatment plants.
-For example, peat bog and forest restoration, and bio-friendly land management sequests carbon whilst reducing run-off and water pollution.
+For example, peat bog and forest restoration, and bio-friendly land management sequester carbon, while reducing run-off and water pollution.

 The water treatment industry recognises the critical role that pumps play in energy usage, efficiency, and achieving net-zero objectives.
-By investing in energy-efficient technologies, embracing renewable energy sources, and fostering collaboration, the industry can enhance its sustainability credentials while ensuring the continued availability of clean and safe water for human use, and biodiversity health.
+By investing in energy-efficient technologies, embracing renewable energy co-generation, and fostering collaboration, the industry can enhance its sustainability credentials and lead the way to successful, affordable net-zero.

 Get In Touch